Nanditha26/Nanditha26/README.md

 **`Data Scientist`**

-Hello!
+Hello.
 This is my corner of the internet where I explore my coding and data science skills.
 I graduated with a bachelor's degree in criminology and social anthropology and previously worked on bespoke data science projects at Trilateral Research.
 I am currently looking for my next adventure :)

 ---